silpavel/CppTest/README.md

 # test
-test tasks like bubble sort or lucky tiket for education
+The solutions like "bubble sort" or "lucky ticket" (for education).